-/ WARNING

-• Before inserting the central rear seat belt into its catch, make sure that the backrest is properly engaged in position by pulling on the belt.

-• If seat belts are worn incorrectly or not at all, the risk of severe injuries increases.

-• Properly worn seat belts can reduce severe injuries in case of sudden braking manoeuvres or accidents.
-For safety reasons, you and your passengers must always wear seat belts properly while the vehicle is moving.

-• Pregnant women or people with physical disabilities must also use seat belts.
+- Before inserting the central rear seat belt into its catch, make sure that the backrest is properly engaged in position by pulling on the belt. - If seat belts are worn incorrectly or not at all, the risk of severe injuries increases. - Properly worn seat belts can reduce severe injuries in case of sudden braking manoeuvres or accidents.
+For security reasons, you and your passengers must always wear the seat belts properly as long as the vehicle is in motion. - Pregnant women or people with physical disabilities must also use seat belts.
 Like all other passengers, these people can also sustain severe injuries if they are not wearing their seat belts properly.